Exit Players

 The Yale Ex!t Players, or the Exit Players, is an improvisational comedy group at Yale University in New Haven, CT, United States.
-The Exit Players was founded in 1984, making it the oldest Yale comedy group.
+The Exit Players was founded in 1984, making it the oldest comedy group at Yale.
 It is also one of the oldest college improv groups in the country, older than any other improv group across the Ivy League schools.
 Official website.

 History

 The Yale Ex!t Players was co-founded in 1984 by Paul Hayslett, ’85, and Steven Florsheim, ’87.
 It is Yale's oldest improv group, and Yale's oldest comedy troupe in general.
 The Exit Players derives its name from its original, longer title "Experimental Improvisational Theater," which was later shortened to "Exit" or "Ex!t."
 The exclamation point became part of the name when a new logo was designed for the group in 1988.

 Performances

 The Exit Players perform both on the Yale University campus and across the country.